Helping You Recover For Work-Related Injuries

 If you were hurt at work, call us for a free consultation with our work injury lawyer at 651-371-6008.

-We fight hard for men and women to help you receive the medical care and wage loss you need after suffering a workplace injury or illness.
+We fight hard to help you receive the medical care and wage loss you need after suffering a workplace injury or illness.
 Our founding attorney has over 20 years of workers’ compensation experience and knows how to prepare and present a solid claim aimed at receiving maximum benefits for our clients.

 What Types Of Work Injuries Qualify For Workers’ Compensation?

 Most people understand that a broken bone, rotator cuff injury, head trauma, amputations and other acute injuries suffered in a work accident generally qualify under the workers’ compensation system, but many other injuries occur as well.

 We are fully prepared to help you get the full compensation in all manner of job-related medical conditions, which may qualify for a workers’ comp claim, including: